-This wind turbine power curve report was generated when SCADA Miner detected underperformance.
+This wind turbine power curve report was generated when SCADA Miner detected under-performance.
 It can be hard to convince the OEM that their turbine has a power curve performance issue.
-They cite anemometer uncertainty (due to main blade wake) as a reason that nacelle anemometry power curve tests are inaccurate.
+They cite anemometer uncertainty (due to main blade wake) as a reason that nacelle anemometer power curve tests are inaccurate.

-In this particular case, the generation of two exception reports made a clear case for underperformance – the power curve test detected underperformance on T39 while a second test, looking at the agreement between the nacelle-mounted wind vanes, generated a report raising attention to misalignment of the two nacelle-mounted wind vanes.
+In this particular case, the generation of three exception reports made a clear case for under-performance – the power curve test detected under-performance on T47 while a second test, looking at the agreement between the nacelle-mounted wind vanes, generated a report raising attention to misalignment of the two nacelle-mounted wind vanes.

 The alignment was easily resolved and the turbine power curve shifted back into the wind farm norm.
 This underperformance did not generate any alarms in the OEM’s SCADA system – the increase in production from this single turbine had a value which we estimate would have exceeded the SCADA Miner subscription fee for the whole wind farm.